2018 Florida Atlantic Owls football team

 The 2018 Florida Atlantic Owls football team represented Florida Atlantic University in the 2018 NCAA Division I FBS football season.
 The Owls played their home games at the FAU Stadium in Boca Raton, Florida, and competed in the East Division of Conference USA (C–USA).
 They were led by second-year head coach Lane Kiffin.
 They finished the season 5–7, 3–5 in C-USA play to finish in fifth place in the East Division.

-Previous season

-The Owls finished the 2017 season 11–3, 8–0 in C-USA play to win the East Division title and represented the East Division in the Conference USA Championship Game where they defeated North Texas to be crowned C-USA champions.
-They were invited to the Boca Raton Bowl, where they defeated Akron.